Help with legal costs

 Public Defence Solicitors’ Office (PDSO)

-For more information on help with legal costs including the PDSO you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.
+For more information on help with legal costs including the PDSO you should consult an experienced adviser at your local Citizens Advice Bureau.

 Finding a legal aid solicitor in your area

-You can find out which solicitors in your area offer legal aid from a solicitor finder tool on the website of the Scottish Legal Aid Board at www.slab.org.uk.
+You can find out which solicitors in your area offer legal aid from a solicitor finder tool on the Scottish Legal Aid Board website.